KostromDan/Mods-Decompiler-GUI/README.md

 The application also has functionality for merging all mods into mdk.
 This is necessary for the correct operation of ide indexing.

 1. Download mdk from minecraftforge https://files.minecraftforge.net/net/minecraftforge/forge
+2. Unzip program
+3. Run main.exe
-2. Select mdk in file input
+4. Select mdk in file input
-3. Select mods folder in dir input
+5. Select mods folder in dir input
-4. Wait
+6. Wait
-5. Done!
+7. Done!
-6. See result parted in result folder or merged in mdk folder.
+8. See result parted in result folder or merged in mdk folder.